Seybel/ephemeral/README.md

-# Basic Web Dev Arena Template
+# Ephemeral - Time-Limited Stories

-A single-file HTML template for building interactive web applications using vanilla HTML, CSS, and JavaScript.
+A single-file HTML application demonstrating a beautifully designed, interactive interface for time-limited stories using vanilla HTML, Tailwind CSS, and JavaScript.

 ## Requirements